Color-superconducting quarkyonic matter: Introduction

 Answering the question about the details of the quark-hadron transition and its relevance for NSs requires a unified quark-hadron approach.
 The picture of quarkyonic (QY) matter provides a physically transparent framework for this approach~\cite{McLerran:2007qj,Hidaka:2008yy}.
 Its main phenomenological consequence is a smooth character of the deconfinement phase transition that leads to a pronounced peak of the speed of sound~\cite{McLerran:2018hbz}.
-This feature has been utilized in modeling the NS interiors~\cite{McLerran:2018hbz,Zhao:2020dvu,Zhang:2020jmb,Park:2021hqb,Koch:2022act,Cao:2022inx,Pang:2023dqj,Poberezhnyuk:2023rct,Duarte:2023cki,Gao:2024jlp,Folias:2024upz,Dey:2024lco,Gao:2024jlp,Fujimoto:2024doc,Fujimoto:2025sxx,Dey:2025jbm} reaching the high masses consistent with observational constraints~\cite{Antoniadis:2013pzd,Fonseca:2021wxt}.
+This feature has been utilized in modeling the NS interiors~\cite{McLerran:2018hbz,Zhao:2020dvu,Zhang:2020jmb,Park:2021hqb,Koch:2022act,Cao:2022inx,Pang:2023dqj,Poberezhnyuk:2023rct,Duarte:2023cki,Gao:2024jlp,Folias:2024upz,Dey:2024lco,Gao:2024jlp,Fujimoto:2024doc,Fujimoto:2025sxx,Dey:2025jbm,Bluhm:2024uhj} reaching the high masses consistent with observational constraints~\cite{Antoniadis:2013pzd,Fonseca:2021wxt}.
 Recently, the QY picture has also been applied for modeling cold QCD matter at vanishing baryon densities and large isospin asymmetries~\cite{Ivanytskyi:2025cnn}.

 QY matter might give rise to distinct dynamical signatures, for instance, in binary NS mergers.
-Thus, in contrast to a sharp deconfinement phase transition that generates resonant tidal excitations of interfacial i-modes during the binary NS coalescence~\cite{Counsell:2025hcv}, QY matter is not expected to produce this effect.
-The smooth onset of quarks does not create a distinct interface, thereby making its detection considerably more challenging.
+While a sharp deconfinement phase transition generates resonant tidal excitations of interfacial i-modes during the binary NS coalescence~\cite{Counsell:2025hcv}, QY matter might produce a different effect.
+The smooth onset of quarks does not create a distinct interface, thereby making its gravitational wave imprint very different from the one of a first-order quark-hadron transition with a systematic decrease of the dominant postmerger frequency ~\cite{Bauswein:2018bma}.
+This effect is caused by vanishing incompressibility of the mixed phase at a first-order phase transition and is not observed in the case of a smooth mixed phase modeled within the Glendenning construction~\cite{Prakash:2021wpz} or with an interpolation scheme~\cite{Kedia:2022nns}.
+Relative stiffening of a smooth mixed phase region compared to the sharp one leads to prolonging the postmerger stage but does not significantly modify the dominant postmerger frequency compared to the purely hadronic scenario.
+Based on this we can expect that significant stiffness of the QY matter right after the onset of quark matter (see e.g.~\cite{McLerran:2018hbz}) can prolong the postmerger phase even more and increase its dominant frequency.